ccbeango/typoraNote/Fish/FreeBird in Fiji.md

 I watched some English videos and then talked with Nuonuo by calling.
 Awesome!
 We talked a lot of thing.
 Haha, my shopping experience, liaison of pharses, huawei and xiaomi, trade war with American, marriage about a Chinese guy and a Sweden girl, and my phone number I am very scared about.
 Will someone is creepy and crazy call me?
 No, please don't do that!!!

 By the way, thanks for nuonuo's favors.
 Wanan!
+### The 10th Day  Friday Aguest 24 2019

+Saterday is coming, what thing can I do? hahaha, a little boring.
+Talking with most of Japanese friends is a little tired.
+I can't catch their points **briskly**.

+So I was trying to find some friends can exchange on Speaky.
+Fortunately, I got two friends, one is liu tian comes from Moorocco, another is Lke comes from Indonesia.

+Haha, awesome!
+Liutian told me about her experiences are many interesting and memorable.
+Her Chinese level is incredible.
+She always explained thing we were talking about and I couldn't obviously get the meaning of.
+She wanted to get a job im China, it was very possible to come true I believed, just try!

+In the afternoon, I walked around nearby school, the weather was great, I took some pictures and had a video call with Duoge was my real friend.
+At about 7:00pm, I got in touch with Lke by calling, her major is related to English, that's why her accent was excellent!
+She was laughing all the time, liked to smile very much I guess, haha.
+She was so kind I thought, we talked how to learn English, our major, accents and what kind of job each of us wanted to do...
+Too many funny things we said, I can't remember clearly.
+I had learnt a lot of points from calling.We ended the conversation because of bedtime is about to come~

+Thanks for your help, wan an.